carmelosammarco/DockJup-Lab/README.md

 **However what if we are not satisfied with these images ready-to-run and we what to have one tailored to our needs?**

-After log-in to your personal space:
+After log-in to your personal space (Password=sicilian4ever):

 <center>
     <img width="800" alt="pwd" src="DOC/pwd.png" style="border: 5px solid black">